creativogee/nest-cron-manager/README.md

 ## Overview

-`nest-cron-manager` is a TypeScript-based library designed to manage and execute cron jobs efficiently.
-It provides a robust interface for scheduling, executing, and logging cron jobs with support for Redis-based locking mechanisms to ensure job execution integrity.
+This project, `nest-cron-manager`, is a TypeScript-based library designed to manage and execute cron jobs efficiently within a NestJS application.
+It provides a robust interface for scheduling, executing, and logging cron jobs, with support for Redis-based locking mechanisms to ensure job execution integrity.
+The library leverages ORM frameworks like TypeORM or Mongoose for database operations and is designed to be extensible, allowing for easy integration with other ORMs in the future.
+It integrates seamlessly with NestJS's dependency injection system.

 ## Installation